ninscope/Hardware/README.md

 # Hardware
-Printed circuit boards used in the NINScope
+Printed circuit boards used in the NINScope designed in KiCAD.